 The number 1 question that any translation agency is asked is “How much do translations cost?”
-Quite uniquely in professional services, most translations are not priced by the hour, they are in-fact priced by the number of words.
+Quite uniquely in professional services, most translation services are not priced by the hour, they are in-fact priced by the number of words.

-In Australia and globally, the ‘rate’ that is charged per word has been falling for many years.
-5 years ago, it was quote common for pricing to be between 32-50c per word (ie. $32-$50 per 100 words).
+In Australia and globally, the ‘per word rate’ that is charged per word has been falling for many years.
+10 years ago, it was quote common for pricing to be between 32-50c per word (ie. $32-$50 per 100 words).
 As competition has increased in the global translation industry, and efficiency improvements have been made by utilising technology, prices have fallen.

 There are a number of factors that are used to determine pricing:

-Factors That Influence Translation Service Pricing
+Factors That Influence per-word Pricing

-Rare language combination (eg. Tigrinya<>English) are typically priced very high due to supply/demand.
-There are very few accredited translators in some language pairs, and as such, their rates are higher than more common language pairs (eg. Chinese<>English).
+Rare language pairs (eg. Tigrinya<>English) are typically priced very high due to supply/demand.
+There are very few Certified translators in some language pairs, and as such, their rates are higher than more common language pairs (eg. Chinese<>English).

 |Birth Certificate Translation||$69|